codebar/tutorials/sql/lesson1/tutorial.md

 ## About Lesson 1

 _Lesson 1_ will be an introduction to SQL and its querying possibilities.
-You'll work with an online database already filled in with some data and you'l focus in the **SELECT** operator.
+You'll work with an online database already filled in with some data and you'll focus in the **SELECT** operator.
 But before doing so, you'll learn what a **TABLE** is and how it is structured.
 At the end, you'll find some exercises to _capture_ the knowledge.

 ## What is a sql? and a Database?